Elton John: 1974–1980: The Rocket Record Company to 21 at 33

-John formed his own label, The Rocket Record Company (distributed in the US by MCA and initially by Island in the UK), and signed acts to it—notably Neil Sedaka (John sang background vocals on Sedaka's "Bad Blood") and Kiki Dee, in whom he took a personal interest.
-Instead of releasing his own records on Rocket, he signed an $8 million contract with MCA.
-When the contract was signed in 1974, MCA reportedly took out a $25 million insurance policy on John's life.
-In 1974, MCA released Elton John's Greatest Hits, a UK and US number one that is certified Diamond by the RIAA for US sales of 17 million copies.
+John formed his own record label, The Rocket Record Company (distributed in the US by MCA and initially by Island in the UK), and signed acts to it—notably Neil Sedaka (John sang background vocals on Sedaka's "Bad Blood") and Kiki Dee, in whom he took a personal interest.
+Rather than releasing his own records through The Rocket Record Company, John signed an $8 million USD contract with MCA Records.
+Upon the signing of the deal in 1974, MCA reportedly secured a $25 million insurance policy on his life.
+In 1974 MCA released Elton John's Greatest Hits, a UK and US number one that is certified Diamond by the RIAA for US sales of 17 million copies.

-In 1974, John collaborated with John Lennon on his cover of the Beatles' "Lucy in the Sky with Diamonds", the B-side of which was Lennon's "One Day at a Time".
+In 1974 John collaborated with John Lennon on his cover of the Beatles' "Lucy in the Sky with Diamonds", the B-side of which was Lennon's "One Day at a Time".
 It was number 1 for two weeks in the US.
 In return, John was featured on "Whatever Gets You Thru the Night" on Lennon's album Walls and Bridges.
-Later that year, in Lennon's last major live performance, the pair performed these two number-one hits, along with the Beatles' "I Saw Her Standing There", at Madison Square Garden in New York.
+Later that year, in Lennon's last major live performance, the pair performed these two number-one hits, along with the Beatles' "I Saw Her Standing There", at Madison Square Garden in New York City.
 Lennon made the rare stage appearance with John and his band to keep the promise he had made that he would appear on stage with him if "Whatever Gets You Thru The Night" became a US number-one single.
 Caribou was released in 1974, becoming John's third number one in the UK and topping the charts in the US, Canada and Australia.
 Reportedly recorded in two weeks between live appearances, it featured "The Bitch Is Back" and "Don't Let the Sun Go Down on Me".
 "Step into Christmas" was released as a stand-alone single in November 1973, and appears in the album's 1995 remastered reissue.

 Pete Townshend of the Who asked John to play the "Local Lad" in the 1975 film adaptation of the rock opera Tommy, and to perform the song "Pinball Wizard".
 Drawing on power chords, John's version was recorded and used in the movie.
 The song charted at number 7 in the UK.
 John, who had adopted a glam aesthetic on stage, would later state glam rock icon Marc Bolan "had a great effect on me."